What is Bible League?

 Are donations to Bible League Tax deductable?

 Donations to Bible League Australia are currently not tax deductable.
 However, businesses are able to gain some tax advantages by supporting the ministry through a business sponsorship.
-In New Zealand donations to Bible League New Zealand are tax deductible for New Zealand Purposes only.

 What is the cost of a Bible?